Anouck96/ParsingFrisian/README.md

 # ParsingFrisian
-Code for the project: Annotating and parsing spoken Frisian-Dutch code-switched data
+Code for the project: Challenges in Annotating and Parsing Spoken, Code-switched, Frisian-Dutch data.

 ## Data Selection

 ## Additional Experiments